-The Anacostia Watershed is home to an incredible amount of species, and it takes a village to get out there and document them all!
+The Anacostia Watershed is home to an incredible amount of species, and it takes a village to get out there and document them all.
 A bioblitz is a "Census of the Natural World" where over a short period of time, communities go out and document the species they see.
-The very first bioblitz was even held right here, at Kenilworth Aquatic Gardens!
+The very first bioblitz was even held right here in the Anacostia Watershed at Kenilworth Aquatic Gardens.

-This is an opportunity to explore the natural treasures of your Anacostia River or just your backyard, but more importantly, it will be your opportunity to do citizen science to help us document the biodiversity of the Anacostia River Watershed.
-The Bioblitz will be a weekend-long event from Thursday to Sunday where you can make your own observations using the iNaturalist app, at your own pace, from anywhere within the Anacostia River Watershed.
+These events are opportunites to explore the natural treasures of your Anacostia River but more importantly, it will be your opportunity to do community science to help us document the biodiversity of the Anacostia River Watershed.
+The Bioblitz and the City Nature Challange are weekend-long events from Thursday to Sunday where you can make your own observations using the iNaturalist app, at your own pace, from anywhere within the Anacostia River Watershed.
 This is a great opportunity to learn about the identification and ecology of some of the river's fascinating species.

 Our main tool is the crowd-sourced (and free!) iNaturalist app (https://www.inaturalist.org/home).
-Watch this video below about how to use iNaturalist!
+Watch the videoat the bottom of this page to learn more about how to use iNaturalist!

 When you're out there exploring, here are some things to remember to bring: